-Affiliates of certain of the underwriters may hold our commercial paper notes and/or our Junior Subordinated Notes B to be repaid or redeemed with proceeds from this offering and, accordingly, may receive a substantial portion of the net proceeds of this offering.
+Certain of the underwriters or their affiliates may hold our commercial paper notes to be repaid with proceeds from this offering and, accordingly, may receive a substantial portion of the net proceeds of this offering.
 Please read "Underwriting-Conflicts of Interest."